BenjaminMichael/Node-Powershell-Electron-Intermediate-Demo/README.md

 To run this demo you will need the following installed: node,
 Windows PowerShell,
-you need to be on a Domain joined workstation that can communicate with a Domain Controller. you will need [Powershell Access Control Module](https://gallery.technet.microsoft.com/scriptcenter/PowerShellAccessControl-d3be7b83) to be in one of your PS modules directories.
+you need to be on a Domain joined workstation that can communicate with a Domain Controller, and you will need [Powershell Access Control Module](https://gallery.technet.microsoft.com/scriptcenter/PowerShellAccessControl-d3be7b83) to be in one of your PS modules directories.